University-Issued Statements on Coronavirus

 - Check with your healthcare provider whether obtaining the influenza vaccine is advisable for you.

-If you have returned in the past 14 days from travel abroad, or have had contact with someone known to have COVID-19, and are experiencing respiratory symptoms, call your health-care provider’s office or nurse advice line.
+If you have recently returned from travel – statewide, nationally or internationally, or have had contact with someone known to have COVID-19, and are experiencing respiratory symptoms, contact your primary care physician or health care provider’s office.

-Symptoms of COVID-19 include fever, cough, and shortness of breath.
+The most common symptoms of COVID-19 include fever, tiredness, and dry cough.
 If you feel sick:

 - Stay home and away from others in the household.